 Supervisor’s Title: Director of Development

-- Serve as liaison for grants from philanthropic foundations, government funders, and corporate trusts and foundations:
+- Serve as departmental leader for grants from philanthropic foundations, government funders, and corporate trusts and foundations:

 - Research philanthropy trends and create annual grants plan and strategy.
 Serve as key Trust representative and contact with foundations and grants agencies.

 - Collaborate with Trust colleagues to develop grant proposals.

 - Responsible for the writing and timely submission of funding proposals and reports, which may at times include assistance from Trust staff and/or freelance grants writer.